TuumPHP/Http/README.md

 ### Accessing Responder Object

-There are two ways to access the responder object: by injecting the responder object, or by storing the responder object in $request's attribute.
+There are two ways to access the responder object: by injecting the `$responder` object, or access by static method in `Respond` after storing the `$responder` object in $request's attribute.

 Here's an example for rendering a template.